 Use wildcard (

-*) to ignore all functions or methods starting with a prefix, for example:
+*) to ignore all functions, methods, namespaces starting with a prefix, for example:

 parameters: disallowedFunctionCalls: - function: 'pcntl_*()'

-The wildcard must be the rightmost character of the function or method name, optionally followed by
+The wildcard makes most sense when used as the rightmost character of the function or method name, optionally followed by

 You can treat